pyfsi/coconut/examples/turek/fluent2d_abaqus2d_steady/turek_fluent2d_abaqus2d_steady.md

 The provided mesh is triangular.
 A script to regenerate it using Gambit is included.
 This script allows to change the resolution and geometrical parameters.

-The structure solver is Abaqus.
+The structural solver is Abaqus.
 The Abaqus case is built when setting up the case starting from the file *`mesh_turek.inp`* containing nodes and elements.
 This is done by running Abaqus with the *`make_inp.py`* Python script to set all parameters, such as surface definitions, material parameters, boundary conditions and time step information.
 The result of the setup is a completed input file *`case_turek.inp`*.
 The Abaqus element type used is CPE8R.

 To exchange information between the solvers on the fluid-structure interface, the use of mappers is required.
-In the structure solver wrapper, a linear interpolation mapper is used to interpolate in the x- and y-direction from and to the coupled solver.
+In the structural solver wrapper, a linear interpolation mapper is used to interpolate in the x- and y-direction from and to the coupled solver.

 ## References
 <a id="1">[1]</a>